makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

 A small Twitter clone that will allow the users to post messages to a public stream.
-Users must log in (or sign up, when users are automatically logged in).
+Users must log in (or sign up, when users are automatically logged in) to post 'Peeps', and can log out when they are done.
+Users are welcomed with their name, and names, user handles and times appear along with posted Peeps.
+The most recent Peeps are shown at the top of the page.

 Fork this repo, then run bundle install.
+No user or content data is included, so creating test and regular databases will be necessary, as well as adding some data, in order to appreciate the full functionality.
+Run tests using 'rspec', check for linting issues using 'rubocop', and launch the app locally on a broswer using 'rackup'.

 Features:
 -------

 ```
-STRAIGHT UP

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (Peep) to Chitter